Steely Dan: Backing vocals

 Becker and Fagen favored a distinctly soul-influenced style of backing vocals, which after the first few albums were almost always performed by a female chorus (although Michael McDonald features prominently on several tracks, including the 1975 song "Black Friday" and the 1977 song "Peg").
 Venetta Fields, Sherlie Matthews and Clydie King were the preferred trio for backing vocals on the group's late 1970s albums.
-Other backing vocalists include Timothy B. Schmit, Tawatha Agee, Carolyn Leonhart, Janice Pendarvis, and Catherine Russell.
-The band also featured singers like Patti Austin and Valerie Simpson on later projects such as Gaucho.
+Other backing vocalists include Timothy B. Schmit, Tawatha Agee, Carolyn Leonhart, Janice Pendarvis, Catherine Russell, Patti Austin and Valerie Simpson.

 Horns

 Horn arrangements have been used on songs from all Steely Dan albums.
-They typically feature instruments such as trumpets, trombones and saxophones, although they have also used other instruments such as flutes and clarinets.
-The horn parts occasionally integrate simple synth lines to alter the tone quality of individual horn lines; for example in "Deacon Blues" this was done to "thicken" one of the saxophone lines.
+They typically feature instruments such as trumpets, trombones and saxophones, although they have also used other instruments, such as flutes and clarinets.
 On their earlier albums Steely Dan featured guest arrangers and on their later albums the arrangement work is credited to Fagen.

 Composition and chord use

-Steely Dan is famous for their use of chord sequences and harmonies that explore the area of musical tension between traditional pop sounds and jazz.
-In particular, they are known for their use of the add 2 chord, a type of added tone chord, which they nicknamed the "mu major".
+Steely Dan use the add 2 chord, a type of added tone chord, which they nicknamed the "mu major".
 The mu major chord differs from a suspended second (sus2) chord, as suspended chords do not contain the major (or minor) third.
 In a 1989 interview, Walter Becker explained that the use of the chord developed from trying to enrich the sound of a major chord without making it into a "jazz chord".
 In the Steely Dan Songbook, Becker and Donald Fagen state that "inversions of the mu major may be formed in the usual manner with one caveat: the voicing of the second and third scale tones, which is the essence of the chord's appeal, should always occur as a whole tone dissonance."
-Other common chords used by Steely Dan include slash chords.

-Lyrics
+Lyricism

+Steely Dan's lyrics are known for their cryptic nature, often laden with irony and containing cynical or philosophical themes.
+Much of the band's lyricism contains subtle and encoded references, unusual (and sometimes original) slang expressions, and a wide variety of "word games".
+The obscure and sometimes teasing lyrics have given rise to considerable efforts by fans to explain the "inner meaning" of certain songs.
+Jazz is a recurring theme, and there are numerous other film, television and literary references and allusions, such as "Home at Last" (from Aja), which was inspired by Homer's Odyssey.